Skip to main content

 • Hard Links (ln)

-• Renames, including directory renames (mv)
+• Atomic renames, including directory renames (mv)1

-• POSIX locks, including flock and fcntl
+• POSIX locks, including flock and fcntl2

 • File modes